asktami/lyric-finder/README.md

 Help users find song lyrics and listen to a sample.

-Search for a song via Artist or Title or Words in the Song (or any combination) and get lyrics from MusixMatch and sound samples from Apple Music.
+Search for a song via Artist or Title or Words in the Song (or any combination) and get lyrics from MusixMatch and sound samples from Napster.

 APIs:
 - MusixMatch (Endpoints: track.search, track.lyrics.get)